Vrekrer/threading_decorators/README.md

 ## Usage

-Just use Treaded_Function as a decorator for any function
+Use Treaded_Function as a decorator for any function

 ```python
 import threading_decorators as ThD